 Tool stress and tool life

 The forces generated by the engaged cutting edges create bending and twisting moments along the tool axis.
 These result in a small deformation of the tool from which internal stresses are computed using representative endmill geometries.
 The highest van-Mises-stress observed in any one point during a full revolution is displayed as approximate tool stress.
+Maximum stress is often reached is often near the top end of a flute where the bending moment is large and the cross-section still weakened.
+Tools with small shaft diameter may also be vulnerable at the transition to the tool holder when the exposed length is long.

 High tool stress leads to metal fatigue, which shortens tool life.
 But even with low stresses, tools will wear on the flanks and rake faces.
 Tool life as limited by both factors is displayed in terms of cutting length, duration and material volume removed.